Raviteq/adrapid-api/source/includes/_orders.md

 ### Sending images

 Images can be send as either a *URL*.
-It is also possible to use a *media id* if the media was sent using the media upload API (raw binary data (ie. as standard "HTTP post"), or as a *base64-encoded* string).
+It is also possible to use a *media id* if the media was sent using the *media upload API* (raw binary data, ie. as standard "HTTP post", or as a *base64-encoded* string).

 > All these color examples are valid: